alanxoc3/pico-8-work/2023-bwpicodex/README.md

   # - 0x3639
   # - 0x35ff
   # - 0x35ff

+2023-11-12, redid the trainers and pokemon default move order. trainers will have used every move in the game.
+2023-11-18, designed the basics for the UI.

 ## changes
 Smeargle can learn and sketch these moves that it couldn't in the gen 2 games: